pacotine/tamagotchi/README.md

 1. **Clone the Repository**:
    - Clone the repository using `git clone https://github.com/pacotine/tamagotchi.git`.
-   - Access the source folder for the version of your choice.
+   - Access the source folder for the version of your choice in `src/`.

 2. **Configure the Project**:
    - Add a `local.properties` file at the root of the project if not already present.
 Declare the variable that points to the path to your SDK (`sdk.dir=path/to/your/SDK`).